Keeping the room temperature right is good for you and the environment

 Bathroom/shower room radiators must always be kept switched on to make sure the room dries quickly.
 Underfloor heating installed in wet rooms must be kept switched on all the time as it keeps the floor dry and may help prevent moisture damage.
 If the temperature gets too high, you can lower it.

-Contact the maintenance company if, despite thermostat adjustments, your home continuously feels too cold or hot or you can hear a gurgling or hissing noise or if water is dripping from a valve.
+You can use OmaSATO or contact the maintenance company or the House Expert of your home building in other ways if, despite thermostat adjustments, your home continuously feels too cold or hot or you can hear a gurgling or hissing noise or if water is dripping from a valve.
 If a radiator needs bleeding (if it will not get warm), contact the maintenance company.

 Under current regulations the indoor air of an apartment should be replaced once in two hours.
 Impurities and humidity are removed via air extract valves.
 You will find these in the kitchen, toilet, bathroom and walk-in wardrobes.
 Do not change the extract valve settings.
 Fresh replacement air flows in through air supply valves placed in exterior walls or window frames or through windows that have a section at the top that has been left without sealing.